Sandman (Marvel Comics): Fictional character biography

+Following the "Gang War" storyline, Peter Parker encountered Sandman in Ravencroft at the time when he and Mary Jane were visiting Anna Watson.
+After Peter told him that a mutual friend of theirs told him about Sandman's arrest, Sandman asks Peter to refer to him as William Baker and stated that he turned himself in while noting that he is trying to be good while parts of him are still bad.
+As Peter mentions that their mutual friend is Spider-Man, Sandman tries to go on a rampage only for a sonic inhibitor to prevent that.
+William states that Flint Marko is the bad part of him.
+Before Peter leaves, William advises him to inform Spider-Man that "they" will be coming to break Flint Marko out of Ravencroft.
+It then cuts to a shot of Doctor Octopus, Electro, Kraven the Hunter, Mysterio, and Vulture.

 Powers and abilities

 The Sandman has the ability to transform his body.
 He can will his body to be hardened, compacted, dispersed or shaped, or a combination of those qualities, an Earth manipulation of sand and rock particles.
 More often than not in combat, this ability enables him to absorb most blows with little to no ill effect other than reforming himself, a relatively fast action.
 His striped shirt and cargo pants are colored sand to make him appear as if he wears clothes.
 Even when soaked, he was able to stretch his sand molecules, growing to double his size.

 Sandman can mold his arms and hands into shapes, such as a mace or a sledgehammer, to battle Spider-Man and his other enemies.
 His mass, strength and shape shifting ability correspond to the number of sand and rock particles that comprise him.
 The more he incorporates (nearby) sand grains and rock granules into his body, the more those qualities are enhanced.
 Even though he controls every particle in his body, his mind exists in the astral plane.
 He can turn himself into a sandstorm, which enables him to fly great distances and to suffocate his enemies.

 His body takes on sand's chemical qualities, impervious to many, but not all, elements.
 Once, cement's ingredients were mixed into Sandman.
 That mixture turned him into cement that dried, rendering him immobile.
-Despite this frailty he remained alive, but in a coma-like state for a while before he returned to normal.
+Despite this frailty, he remained alive and in a coma-like state for a while before he returned to normal.
 In addition to his superb endurance, the Sandman possesses superhuman strength several times more than Spider-Man's and on a par with the Thing's.